 Once you are in Marrakech, petit taxis are plentiful.
 Make sure to let the driver know to run the meter for a fare or agree on a price ahead of time if your destination is far.
 Most destinations in Marrakech cost $2 – $5 to reach.
 Grand taxis, usually circa 1970’s Mercedes, are also an option for the adventurous.
 These taxis only go point to point, or are rented to go between cities, and prices should be negotiated before departure.
 There are also public buses and private car hires available.
 Many hotels and riads also offer transfers to major tourist stops.
 Taxis are fixed fare from the airport (150 dh) – many hotels include airport transfers or can arrange transport.

 The Moroccan authorities have taken great care to provide added uniformed and plain clothes police to protect tourists.
-It is safe to walk around the city, as most areas are well lit and have heavy foot traffic.
+The popular spots – Juhu beach, Chowpatty, Gorai beach, Band Stand, Worli Sea Face and Carter Road- are packed to the hilt throughout the year and best avoided.
 Petty theft does happen, so use common sense, taking care not to carry large amounts of cash, or all of your money and identification in one place.
 Do watch out for faux guides who offer to give tours of the city or particular areas.
 Guides in Morocco must be licensed, so ask to see their guide license.
 All prices should be agreed on ahead of time to avoid any uncomfortable confrontations.
 People may approach you appearing to be helpful – just wave them off.

 Marrakech has a semi-arid climate with very few bugs.
 There is very limited risk of malaria, yellow fever or typhoid fever.
 The drinking water in Marrakech is filtered and safe to drink though visitors may opt to stick with bottled water that is readily available and affordable.
 It is worth being vaccinated for Hepatitis A before visiting, and taking care to only eat cooked or peeled fruits and vegetables.
 Moroccan meat is generally quite well done but avoid ordering meats cooked rare.
 There are several clinics and doctors available that speak English if you are to fall ill.